Skip to content

 What is Eid ul-Fitr?
 Significance & Modern Traditions

-Table of the contents
+Table of the content

 Eid ul-Fitr is a major religious festival observed by Muslims worldwide, signaling the end of the holy month of Ramadan Kareem.